rachel170/tp/docs/DeveloperGuide.md

 sizing issues with different windows on different operating systems.
 However, we managed to resolve them in the and ultimately, we ended up with a highly effective and user friendly flashcard application.

-### Challenge 2: One object-type versus Two object-types with composition relationship
+### Challenge 2: One object type versus Two object types with a perceived composition relationship

 At the start of our team project, refactoring AB3 into FlashNotes resulting in the `Person` object changing into the `Flashcard` object.
 As out project progressed, there was a need to include a second object, which was the `Deck`